Daniel-Hinds/Sneaker-Bot-UK/README.md

 # Sneaker-Bot-UK
 A python bot using the Selenium library to auto-buy specified sneakers on the nike.com website.
+This bot is still in development and is still a reasonable way from being complete.

 # How To Use
 Run `pip install -r requirements.txt`